 That makes it as fine a time as any for Shepard Smith to return to cable news, this time on CNBC.
 "The News with Shepard Smith" bowed on Wednesday, not quite 24 hours after a purported debate that had all the civic worth of a noxious chemical spill on a four-lane highway.

 Smith has been making his rounds to promote his new series on CNBC and to nobody's surprise, his debut was silken.
 That's to be expected after nearly a year away from Fox News Channel; when you've worked at a place for 23 years and under one of the most repugnant figures in American media, a sustained amount of detoxification is surely required.
-(My impression, not his; when Roger Ailes was still alive, Smith had nothing but pleasant and appreciate insights about his boss to offer on the record.)
+(My impression, not his; when Roger Ailes was still alive, Smith had nothing but pleasant and appreciative insights to offer about his boss on the record.)

 However, if you're curious to see what an anchor looks like when he's finally free of the invisible tonnage he carried on his shoulders for years, check out Smith's new series.
 No longer obligated to fly the flag of journalistic integrity on a network that crushed that concept in a compactor eons ago, Smith looks downright serene.